ankur-JA/nestFi/README.md

 │ • Vault Creation│    │ • GroupVault    │    │ • Permit2       │
 │ • User Mgmt     │    │ • MockUSDC      │    │ • Relayer       │
 └─────────────────┘    └─────────────────┘    └─────────────────┘

+Optional: The Graph subgraph → consumed via Apollo Client on the client‑side only.

+No Firebase.
+No centralized DB.

+---

+## 🧠 Data & Indexing

+- Default setup reads directly from the blockchain using Wagmi/Viem and simple API routes.
+- The Graph is supported for richer lists/analytics, but is off by default to simplify local development.
+- To enable The Graph in the frontend, set an endpoint:
+  - `packages/nextjs/.env.local`
+    ```env
+    NEXT_PUBLIC_GRAPH_ENDPOINT=https://api.thegraph.com/subgraphs/name/<owner>/<subgraph>
+    ```
+  If not provided, the app gracefully falls back to on‑chain reads only.
 ```

 ## 🚀 Quick Start